How to Adjust Hydraulic Brakes on a Mountain Bike for Optimal Performance

 Hydraulic brakes offer the advantage of increased stopping power, better modulation, and consistent performance in all weather conditions.
 These brakes are known to require minimal maintenance, and when adjusted correctly, can perform optimally for years with little intervention.
 Although the initial set-up of hydraulic brakes can be a little complicated, once you understand the basics of how they work, adjusting them becomes simpler, quicker, and more enjoyable.

-Read Also: How to Measure Frame Size on a Mountain Bike: A Comprehensive Guide
+Read Also: How to Select a Mountain Bike: A Comprehensive Guide for Beginners

 Tools and Materials Required for Adjusting Hydraulic Brakes